KenHoover/AzureSHStuff/README.md

-# Azure Function: Sending Azure Srevice Health Alerts to Teams Channels
+# Azure Function: Sending Azure Service Health Alerts to Teams Channels

 The ASHWebhookToMessageCardFn.ps1 file contains code to use in a Powershell-based Azure function triggered by an incoming webhook (http trigger).